Lightbox - Turn off Image Resizing?

 3. Go to Lay Options → Custom CSS & HTML, click "Turn Off All Custom Code ", click "Save Changes"

-4. Now see if your problem solved itself
+4. When using a WordPress Cache plugin, disable it or clear your cache.
+Now see if your problem solved itself.

 When you post: